 It may be hard to believe but most locals frequent it more than Disney because it’s not only exciting but it’s also cheaper compared to its counterpart!

-The park is located 35 km (22 mi) north of Paris and offers so much that you’ll be surprised that you hadn’t visited it yet!
+The park is located 35 km (22 mi) north of Paris and offers so much that you’ll be surprised that you haven’t visited it yet!

 Some of the famous must-try rides in Astérix include Goudurix which is not for the faint-hearted, Oziris, La Galère, Le Grand Splatch, and so many others.
 The park also offers other types of fun shows and activities that you ought not to miss.